VinitraMk/getcomic-electron/README.md

 Linux

 ### Installation
 1. **Download the package from below and install package**
     * Download .exe for **windows** from drive link [Drive Link](https://drive.google.com/file/d/17anUEBb3d0YViv5d0_7cZ4A1zlH7GfWw/view?usp=sharing)
-    * Download package for **linux** from drive link [Drive link](https://drive.google.com/file/d/1-naAVb39o0byV4VxLlS7CAA3HrywmuYR/view?usp=sharing)
+    * Download package for **linux** from drive link [Drive link](https://drive.google.com/file/d/1-naAVb39o0byV4VxLlS7CAA3HrywmuYR/view?usp=sharing) **Note: This package will support any version upto chrome 104.
+Any version higher than that will not work in your system**

 ## Usage